Seve2670/SBFD2EDSG_GUI/README.md

 # Sanny Builder IDE tool: Binary data embedder & Code generator tool.

-Made in C# 😀 GUI Based IDE tool.
+Created from C# 😀 GUI Based IDE tool.

 This tool is useful for embedding a binary file into the code.
 This tool is a code generator.